tum-fml/vda5050_connector/README.md

 process[mqtt_bridge-2]: started with pid [23098]
 [INFO] [1657111653.836246]: MQTT connected
 ```
+After you successfully installed and configured your mqtt bridge, lets head over to the VDA5050-Connector.

 ## Steps to Install the Connector
 Go to your `catkin_ws` and switch to the src folder: